KishoreKammela/JobBoardly/docs/admin-features.md

 ## 5. Key "API" Interactions (Data Flows)

 Admins interact primarily with the Firebase Firestore database to manage platform data.
-There are no traditional REST APIs for admin actions; operations are direct database manipulations triggered by UI events.
+There are no traditional REST APIs for admin actions; operations are direct database manipulations triggered by UI events (with confirmation).

 - **Fetching Data for Tables (e.g., Companies, Jobs, Users):**